 Often families who lose babies due to miscarriage, ectopic pregnancy, stillbirth, etc., do not have a place to grieve or a grave to visit.
 The Serenity Garden gives them a place to grieve and a place to find peace.
 The Garden consists of a commemorative wall with etched names of babies and families.
 A path flanked by benches for meditation, prayer, and thought, leads to two statues--a grieving angel and an angel of hope.
 To make a donation call West Tennessee Healthcare Foundation at 731-984-2140 or donate online.

-A memorial service of remembrance held each October, which is National Pregnancy and Infant Loss Month, to honor the memory of the approximately 870,000 babies who die each year through miscarriage, ectopic pregnancy, stillbirth, or newborn death.
-We invite all families that have experienced a pregnancy or newborn loss to this year's service scheduled for October 8, 2017 at 2:00 pm, in the J. Walter Barnes Auditorium at Jackson Madison County General Hospital, followed by a short walk through the Serenty Garden.
-For more information, call 731-541-6448 or click here .
+A memorial service of remembrance held in October, which is National Pregnancy and Infant Loss Month, to honor the memory of the approximately 870,000 babies who die each year through miscarriage, ectopic pregnancy, stillbirth, or newborn death.
+We invite all families that have experienced a pregnancy or newborn loss to this year's service scheduled for October 7, 2018 at 2:00 pm, in the Serenity Garden at Jackson Madison County General Hospital.
+For more information, call 731-541-4999 or click here .